Research Terminal

 Moves

-Actors are using battery gains to reduce the biggest adoption frictions.
+Actors are using battery progress to remove the biggest adoption frictions.

-• Fleet buyers are demanding SLAs, uptime guarantees, and maintenance accountability before scaling deployments.
+• Fleet buyers are demanding uptime, service agreements, and long-term support before deployment.

 Leverage